 - Model

 - Serial Number

 - Version of Main Board

 - Version of Radio Frequency Board FPGA

 - Version of Digital Board FPGA

-- Version of TG Board FPGA (only for DSA815-TG/DSA832-TG/ DSA875-TG)

 - Version of Firmware

 - Version of Boot

 2. System Message

 View the system messages recently displayed (up to 71 items).
 For more information about system messages, refer to "Messages".